esdc-devcop/esdc-devcop.github.io/index.md

 ## Our content

 To know what we are all about and what our goals are, read up on our **[strategy](strategy/overview.md)**!
-This is also a collection of recommendations and guides.
+We publicize all our [recommendations](https://esdc-devcop.github.io/recommendations/) and [guides](https://esdc-devcop.github.io/guides/) on this site.
 Some of these documents are directly related to our topics presented at the monthly DevCoP sessions.

 ### Hot topics